gumaerc-testorg/4.430-spring-2012/content/pages/syllabus.md

 Prerequisites
 -------------

-An introductory course on building science (for example, [_4.461 Architectural Building Systems_](/courses/4-461-building-technology-i-materials-and-construction-fall-2004/pages/index.htm)), and a working knowledge of [Rhinoceros®](http://www.rhino3d.com/) are required for this course.
+An introductory course on building science (for example, [_4.461 Architectural Building Systems_](/courses/4-461-building-technology-i-materials-and-construction-fall-2004/pages/index.htm)), and a working knowledge of [Rhinoceros{{< sup "®" >}}](http://www.rhino3d.com/) are required for this course.

 Required Materials and Resources
 --------------------------------

-The simulation environment used throughout the course will be a Rhino® plug‐in for daylighting and energy simulations and analysis called [DIVA‐for‐Rhino](http://diva4rhino.com/), which runs on PCs.
+The simulation environment used throughout the course will be a Rhino{{< sup "®" >}} plug‐in for daylighting and energy simulations and analysis called [DIVA‐for‐Rhino](http://diva4rhino.com/), which runs on PCs.
 It is based on [Radiance](http://www.radiance-online.org/), DAYSIM, and [EnergyPlus](https://energyplus.net/).
-Students will need a copy of Rhino® V4.0 SR8 or higher to use the plug‐in on their computers.
+Students will need a copy of Rhino{{< sup "®" >}} V4.0 SR8 or higher to use the plug‐in on their computers.

 DIVA-for-Rhino is available with a license through [Solemma LLC](https://www.solemma.com/).
 A [user guide](http://www.pratt.digitalfutures.info/wp-content/uploads/2014/04/DIVA-User-Guide.pdf) for DIVA-for-Rhino is a recommended resource for those who are just familiarizing themselves with the software.